Maskless Merkel braves severe Delhi smog

-Neither Narendra Modi, nor visiting German Chancellor Angela Merkel, wore masks to protect themselves from the pollution choking Delhi
+German Chancellor Angela Merkel thanked India's Prime Minister Narendra Modi for the 'very warm and gracious welcome'

-German Chancellor Angela Merkel got a toxic welcome to India on Friday as Prime Minister Narendra Modi treated her to a military parade in New Delhi's severely polluted air.
+New Delhi (AFP) - German Chancellor Angela Merkel got a toxic welcome to India on Friday as Prime Minister Narendra Modi welcomed her in air so polluted that authorities declared a public health emergency.

-Ignoring medical advice to the choking megacity's 20 million inhabitants, Merkel and Modi reviewed a guard of honour at the presidential palace without pollution masks.
+Ignoring medical advice to the choking megacity's 20 million inhabitants, the pair did not wear pollution masks as they inspected troops at the presidential palace in New Delhi.

-As on similar ceremonies following a series of shaking spells earlier this year, Merkel, 65, sat for the national anthems.
-The European Union's longest-serving leader is due to step down in 2021.
+Merkel, 65, sat for the national anthems, as during similar ceremonies following a series of shaking spells earlier this year.

-Merkel, on her fourth visit to India, thanked Modi for the "very warm and gracious welcome" and said German-Indian ties were "broad-based and deep", the Press Trust of India reported.
+She thanked Modi for the "very warm and gracious welcome" as the two sides signed a series of agreements in agriculture, maritime technology, "green urban mobility" and even yoga.

 Especially hazardous levels of particulates smaller than 2.5 microns, so tiny they can enter the bloodstream, were 19 times the World Health Organization's safe maximum, data from the US embassy website showed.

-A Central Pollution Control Board official said that pollution entered the "severe plus" or "emergency" category late Thursday night, the first time since January.
+The Environment Pollution Authority also banned all construction activity in New Delhi until Tuesday and prohibited use of firecrackers during the winter season.
+From Monday Delhi will introduce an odd/even car licence plate scheme to cut traffic.

 India is home to 14 of the 15 most polluted cities in the world, according to the United Nations.
-According to one study, smog kills a million Indians prematurely every year.
+One study says that smog kills a million Indians prematurely every year.

-Delhi's chief minister, Arvind Kejriwal, said Friday that authorities would begin distributing five million pollution masks to schoolchildren.

-He blamed neighbouring states, where thousands of farmers at this time of year burn crop stubble, sending vast clouds of smoke drifting across northern India.
+In Delhi, smoke from thousands of farms in the surrounding region burning crop stubble combine with other emissions into a deadly, off-white fog that even hides landmarks.

-The high levels of pollution, which were forecast to blanket Delhi in the coming days, threw into doubt a cricket match between India and Bangladesh scheduled for Sunday.
+The sky-high levels of pollution -- making Delhi the most polluted major city on the planet on Friday according to website AirVisual -- threw into doubt a cricket match between India and Bangladesh scheduled for Sunday.

-Bangladesh's coach Russell Domingo and spin bowling coach Daniel Vettori wore masks in training on Friday morning.
+Bangladesh's coach Russell Domingo, bowling coach Daniel Vettori and several players wore masks during training on Friday.

+Domingo said that although a few were suffering from "scratchy eyes" and sore throats, the match would go ahead.

+"It is what it is," the South African told reporters.
+"Nobody has been sick or (is) dying or anything like that."

 In December 2017 two visiting players from Sri Lanka vomited on the pitch because of the smog and play in the Test match was briefly suspended.